The School of Humanities

 Our School of Humanities majors & minors prepare you for life after NCWC.

-North Carolina Wesleyan College offers a select group of students the opportunity to complement their degree program with a series of challenging and rewarding courses.
+North Carolina Wesleyan University offers a select group of students the opportunity to complement their degree program with a series of challenging and rewarding courses.
 Freshmen enrolled in the Taylor-Crocker Honors Program take select freshman courses in English and Humanities.
 Honors Program students then take one honors course each semester during their sophomore and junior years.
 As seniors, students complete an honors project in an area of interest.

-The Honors Program offers students the opportunity to develop a close community of learning and to take courses from some of the best faculty members at the College.
+The Honors Program offers students the opportunity to develop a close community of learning and to take courses from some of the best faculty members at the University.
 Being in the Honors Program does not add to a student’s course load, but it does add variety and depth to his/her college experience.
 Transcripts of honors graduates include recognition that they completed the Honors Program.